Mekatrona/ESP32-Adafruit-IO-Templates/README.md

 Libraries needed included as top level library folder

-If LED is blinking, Open IP in browser for configuration
+If LED is blinkin, connect wifi to ESP Node with password and op IP in browser for configuration
 ```
 http://192.168.4.1
 ```